sergiusens/blog/content/posts/Making-your-snaps-available-to-the-store-using-snapcraft.md

 title: Making your snaps available to the store using snapcraft
 ---

-Now that Ubuntu Core has been officially released, it might be a good time to get your snaps into the Store for the enjoyment of all the new users in the system.
+Now that [Ubuntu Core] has been [officially released], it might be a good time to get your snaps into the Store.

 # Delivery and Store Concepts
-So let's start with a refresher on what we have available on the Store side to manage the availability of your snaps.
+So let's start with a refresher on what we have available on the Store side to manage your snaps.

 Every time you push a snap to the store, the store will assign it a revision, this revision is unique in the store for this particular snap.

-However to be able to push for a snap for the first time, the **name** needs to be registered which is pretty easy to do given the name is not already taken.
+However to be able to push a snap for the first time, the **name** needs to be registered which is pretty easy to do given the name is not already taken.